TestTheTests/TTT_RecombinationGenomeScans/ml_project/README.md

 ![confusion matrix](./pics/latest_clf_results.png "Confusion matrix")

-This is the confusion matrix for the lastest version of the classifier.
+This is the confusion matrix for the latest version of the classifier.
 It clearly does very well at identifying the inversion and the region of low recombination (lower right corner).
 It can identify the sweep region well also, as could be expected from Kern and Shrider's result.
 The results for small and large QTNs look less impressive, but note that the classifier is attempting to separate qtls and the SNPs very close to them (linked SNPs) into different categories.
-Since these loci are tightly linked the signal should be expected to be very similar, and if you consider a small QTN being classified as a locus linked to a small QTN as as true positive then the results start to look a lot better.
+Since these loci are tightly linked the signal should be expected to be very similar, and if you consider a small QTN being classified as a locus linked to a small QTN as a true positive then the results start to look a lot better.

 | precision |   recall |  f1-score |  support |
 |:--------- | ------:  |---------: | --------:|